-If you think you may be suffering from IBS, it's important to first speak to your doctor or dietician.
-A doctor or dietician will be able to outline your symptoms, conduct a full physical examination and provide advice on the best way forward managing your IBS.
+If you think you may be suffering from IBS, it's important to speak to your doctor or dietician.
+They'll be able to properly assess you, outline your symptoms, conduct a full physical examination and provide advice on the best way forward with managing your IBS.

 Keep a food diary

 Every person deals with IBS differently.
-Some foods might leave you gassy and bloated whilst others may pass through with absolutely no problems.
-It's important for you to figure out which foods you can eat and which ones you should dodge.
-The best way to do this is to use a food diary where you track everything you eat in a day is a great way to do this.
-You can use this as a guide in the future to make sure you’re eating foods that will keep your bod happy.
+Some foods might leave you gassy and bloated whilst others may cause absolutely no problems.
+It's important for you to figure out which foods you can eat and which ones you should avoid.
+A food diary where you track everything you eat in a day is a great way to do this.
+You can use this as a guide in the future to make sure you’re eating foods that will keep your body happy.

 Take a look at the FODMAP diet

-Research has shown that probiotics may help alleviate the onset of IBS symptoms by supplementing the guts natural bacteria and helping to balance intestinal flora.
+Research has shown that probiotics may help to alleviate the onset of IBS symptoms by supplementing the gut's natural bacteria and helping to balance intestinal flora.
 The Digest Capsules contain not only probiotics but also a smart blend of prebiotics, digestive enzymes and ginger to pack a healthy, gut balancing punch.
 Take two daily with your main meal to ease symptoms.